gardener/gardener/docs/usage/logging.md

 If you click on the `Log browser >` button, you will see all of the available labels.
 Clicking on the label, you can see all of its available values for the given period of time you have specified.
 If you are searching for logs for the past one hour, do not expect to see labels or values for which there were no logs for that period of time.
-By clicking on a value, Grafana automatically eliminates all other labels and/or values with which no valid log stream can be made.
+By clicking on a value, Plutono automatically eliminates all other labels and/or values with which no valid log stream can be made.
 After choosing the right labels and their values, click on the `Show logs` button.
 This will build `Log query` and execute it.
 This approach is convenient when you don't know the labels names or they values.
 ![](images/explore-button-usage.png)

-Once you feel comfortable, you can start to use the [LogQL](https://grafana.com/docs/loki/latest/logql/log_queries/) language to search for logs.
+Once you feel comfortable, you can start to use the [LogQL](https://github.com/credativ/plutono) language to search for logs.
 Next to the `Log browser >` button is the place where you can type log queries.

 Examples: